 - 1. Activates or deactivates a "110VAC Receptacle" typically used for a coolant pump or solenoid for mister. - 2.
 Sends an electrical signal to rotate the turret on a "Haas Indexer". - 3.
 Turns the "Spindle Off" at the end of a programmed event.
-(Note: This function is not available for retrofits.)
+(Note: This function is not available for retrofits.).

-In order to run the above auxiliary functions in run mode the accessory key on the front of the pendant must be in the AUTO mode.
+In order to run the above auxiliary functions in run mode, the accessory key on the front of the pendant must be in the AUTO mode.
+Press and hold to activate AUTO mode.

-On the SM CNC, all of the auxiliary function signals are carried down to the cable breakout box through umbilical #2.
+All of the auxiliary function signals are carried down to the cable breakout box through umbilical #2.
 Each function then has its own relay inside this box.
 If one of these relays fail then these features will not work.
 Do the following service code and procedures: